 Are you ready for the truth?

-When the experience of being on a team is less than ideal, it’s not always the leader’s fault – but it’s always the leader’s responsibility to take action to improve it.
+When the experience of being on a team is less than ideal, it’s not always the leader’s fault – but it’s the leader’s responsibility to take action to improve it.

 It can be tough to hear that your team members don't feel safe or included.
-But it's important to remember that any negative responses may not be about you or your team.
+It's important to remember that any negative responses may not be about you or your team.
 It could be related to interactions with a client, supplier, committee member, or someone from another department.
 In any case, ignoring issues doesn’t make them go away, and could lead to a more significant problem.
 Start by seeking the truth and then take steps to make the team experience better for everyone.

 Being a great team leader isn't about being perfect.
 It's about being willing to adapt and improve based on the dynamics of your unique team members.
 It also requires asking for feedback that may be difficult to hear.